Imperial is going smoke-free

 What about e-cigarettes?

-The use of e-cigarettes is not permitted in any College buildings.
+The use of e-cigarettes is not permitted in any College buildings, or anywhere near entrances or air ducts where their emissions could enter buildings.

 What about student events at Beit Quad?

-For reasons of practicality, smoking will be permitted in Beit Quad on Wednesday and Friday evenings during term-time when major ticketed events are being held.
+For reasons of practicality, smoking will be permitted in Beit Quad, at least 5 metres away from the south wing, on Wednesday and Friday evenings during term-time when major ticketed events are being held.

 Why is the College making this change?